LINKS

 Directory of Japanese Arts & Culture in Australia is a reference site created by The Japan Foundation Sydney.
 The directory introduces Japanese artists and non-Japanese artists practising traditional and contemporary Japanese art forms, experts in the area of Japanese art and arts organisations representing Japanese arts based in Australia.

-JAMPilgrimages documents stories of Japanese Americans who were incarcerated and the intergenerational stories that come along with the incarceration.
+JAMPilgrimages documents stories of Japanese Americans who were incarcerated during World War II.

 Japan Club of Sydney (JCS) is a non-profit organization operating as an ethnic group under NSW law, with a neutral policy on religion and politics.
 Most members reside in New South Wales, and are predominantly of Japanese descent.